TsitohainaK/2D-game-framework/readme.md

 This is a 2D game framework built with TypeScript, following the Entity-Component-System (ECS) architecture and utilizing the Matter.js physics engine.
 The framework enables the development of 2D games with realistic physics interactions.

+> ps: I'm just begining in designing this such of thing, so feel free to tell me what i can improuve.
+Also I do it just for fun.

 ## Features

 - **ECS Architecture**: The framework is designed using the Entity-Component-System architecture, which provides a flexible and scalable approach to building game entities and systems.
 It allows for easy composition of game objects and separation of concerns.